cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 **Deliverable: Change the prompt in ``prompted_conversation.py`` to your liking, and submit your prompt in addition to ChatGPT's default response to your prompt**

 Step 7.
-Make a robot script using ChatGPT
+Use ChatGPT to write a square script with high level control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Open ``make_robot_script.py``.
 This file uses ChatGPT to make karelPupper scripts for you.
 Run this file, and see how ChatGPT can make scripts for you.
 Every time you make a script, a new script will be made inside the ``outputs`` directory.